Andrew Kennedy Hutchison Boyd: Life

 He was interred in the Eastern Cemetery of St Andrews (south of the cathedral), against the south wall, with his first wife.

 Family

 Boyd married, in 1854, Margaret Buchanan, eldest daughter of Captain Kirk (71st regiment) of Carrickfergus in Ireland.
 She predeceased him in 1895.
 Their sons included Frank Mortimer Boyd a journalist and author, Rev Herbert Buchanan Boyd and Charles Walter Boyd secretary to Cecil Rhodes and of the Rhodes Trust.

 In 1897, he married, following Margaret's death in 1895, Janet Balfour, daughter of Mr. Leslie Meldrum of Devon House near Clackmannan.
 She survived him, with five sons and one daughter of his first wife's family.

-Assessment

-Clear, precise, and definite in his habits, Boyd, both professionally and socially, was entirely unconventional and independent.
-A close and shrewd observer, with quick grasp of character and a humorous sense tinged with cynicism, he was always fresh and attractive – and not seldom brilliant – as preacher, writer, or conversationalist.
-His sermons were literary and practical rather than dogmatic; his essays, although often commonplace in thought and expression, caught the attention by their common sense, their easy allusiveness, and transparency of style; and his brisk unflagging talk was enriched with endless and apposite anecdotes, although it was not devoid of a certain overbearing element.
-"I came to the conclusion," says Sir Edward Russell, "that he was almost, if not quite, the greatest raconteur I had ever known" (That Reminds Me, p.
-135).

-His best books resemble his conversation, and his autobiographical reminiscences are exceptionally realistic and outspoken.

-An excerpt from Recreations of a Country Parson, selected and introduced by Paul Collins, appears in the boxed literary magazine Dancing Star, vol 26 (2002) as a 12-page standalone booklet titled "Early Morning at the Station".